Spring 2026*** Last week for pot grown tree orders for this season ***

 Ashmead's Kernel is quite easy to grow, and perhaps because it is such an ancient variety, it is relatively disease resistant.
 It can be a light cropper and this usually caused by poor pollination at blossom time - planting another late-flowering apple tree or crab-apple tree nearby is a good idea.

-Recommended pollinators for Ashmead's Kernel apple trees
+Which pollinators are recommended for Ashmead's Kernel apple trees?

 Ashmead's Kernel is not self-fertile and is also a poor pollinator of other varieties.
 Ideally you need two other different but compatible varieties planted nearby in order to produce fruit, or one compatible self-fertile variety.
 The following varieties are good pollinators for Ashmead's Kernel.
 If you are not sure about pollination requirements just ask us.